-Larry Nassar was born in Farmington Hills, Michigan on the 16th of August 1963.
+Larry Nassar was born in Farmington Hills, Michigan, on the 16th of August 1963.
 As details of his upbringing are hard to come by, it has been difficult to tell the ethnic group he belongs to.
 However, there have been speculations suggesting that the man is of Arab heritage.
-This is so because of his last name (Nassar) which is listed as an Arabic name.
+This is because of his last name (Nassar) which is listed as an Arabic name.
 From what we learned, the name means Victory, Protector, or Helper.

 Nassar went to Farmington High School where he worked as a student athletic trainer for the women’s gymnastics team.
-He graduated in 1981 and started at the University of Michigan where he had applied to study Kinesiology.
+He graduated in 1981 and started studying at the University of Michigan where he had applied to study Kinesiology.
 At the university, he worked with the track and field teams and graduated in 1985.

 In 1986, following his graduation from the University of Michigan, he started working with the USA Gymnastics national team as an athletic trainer who was part of the medical staff.
 He would go on in 1993 to get an osteopathic medical degree from Michigan State University to add to his qualifications.
 He was therefore appointed as the national medical coordinator for USA gymnastics in 1996.

-In 1997, Larry Nassar added team physician and assistant professor at his immediate former university to his work history.
+In 1997, Larry Nassar added being a team physician and assistant professor at his immediate former university to his work history.
 He ran for the Holt School Board in 2016 after allegations of his sex crimes were already out and earned 21% of the votes in the election.

 Larry Nassar was accused of sexual assault and molestation of about 250 girls and one young man.
-His list of accusers included well-known Olympic gymnasts and his victims dated as far back as 1992.
+His list of accusers includes well-known Olympic gymnasts and his victims dated as far back as 1992.
 He eventually admitted that he is guilty to at least ten of the accusations but had initially been adamant in his insistence that he had been performing legitimate medical procedures.
 The lead prosecutor on Larry Nassar’s case, Angela Povilaitis, said during his sentencing trial that he had penetrated the vaginas and anuses of his patients with his bare hands.

 Seven of the women who have spoken up about his assault said that Larry had penetrated their vaginas with his fingers.
 Five of the women in question had been underage at the time of these happenings and three of them had also accused Larry Nassar of touching their breasts and claimed that his arousal had been visible at least on one occasion during treatment.